Subscribe to our corporate email newsletter for the latest business news, funding and events, sent out every month

 For over two decades, Rosemary has worked in the media industry rising to Managing Director level.

-In 2006, she launched her own multi-media business – WMB Publishing; it includes the flagship title WMB – the Irish Magazine for Businesswomen and the business website: Womenmeanbusiness.com.
+In 2006, she launched her own multi-media business – WMB Publishing and the business website: Womenmeanbusiness.com, a platform for female entrepreneurs and businesswomen.
 A year later, she launched the very successful annual WMB Conference & Awards.
 Rosemary has been a past Chairman and Director of Magazines Ireland.
 She sat on the Steering Committee to establish a Press Council and subsequently sat on the first Press Council of Ireland.

-In 2011, her first book aptly named: Women Mean Business – One Woman's Journey into Entrepreneurship was released (Orpen Press).
+In 2011, her first book aptly named: Women Mean Business – One Woman's Journey into Entrepreneurship was released.
+In 2014 she joined the Board of InterTradeIreland.

-James Spratt is a married man with 4 grown up sons and 7 grandchildren.
-He has worked all his life in the public sector, and has extensive knowledge of local and central government.
-He served on Castlereagh Council from 2005 to 2013 serving on many committees and bodies, he was Chairman of the Northern Ireland Joint Council representing the 26 councils and also served on the National Joint Council.
+James Spratt has worked all his life in the public sector and has extensive knowledge of local and central government.
+He served on Castlereagh Council from 2005 to 2013 serving on many committees and bodies.
+He was Chairman of the Northern Ireland Joint Council representing the 26 councils and also served on the National Joint Council.

 James also was a member of the NI Assembly from 2007 to 2015.
 He was Chairman of the Standard and Privileges Committee 2014 – 2015, Chairman of the Regional Development Committee 2011 to 2014 and Chairman of the Assembly Executive Review Committee 2008 -2011.
 He also served on the Committee of First & Deputy First Minister from 2007 - 2015.